How long does a mortgage offer last?

 Part of the underwriting process will involve looking at how risky the property is to lend on.
 Flats above commercial premises, those with a short lease and properties of non-standard construction are all considered higher risk.
 As part of these checks, your mortgage lender will carry out a property valuation.
 You can choose to upgrade this to a full property survey if you wish to.

-If you’re simply applying for a new fixed rate mortgage on your current property, the lender may choose to do a simple desk-based valuation .
+If you’re simply applying for a new fixed rate deal on your current property, the lender may choose to do a simple desk-based valuation .

 Fraud and money laundering checks